StrumDev/SimpleUDP/Documentation.md

 - `string KeyConnection = ""`
   - Server key, when clients try to establish a connection to the server, they must have the correct key for the server to allow the connection.

+- `uint MaxNumberId = ushort.MaxValue`
+  - Limits the maximum number of identifiers that can be issued.
+  - Note: It is desirable that the number of identifiers exceed the maximum number of connections by 2 times to reduce the likelihood of identifier collisions; in the event of a collision, a new available one is searched for.

 - `uint ConnectionsCount` `Read only`
   - The current number of connections to the server.